gsi-ee/go4/README.txt

   external xterm (ssh mode).

-- The analysis startup script $GO4SYS/etc/Go4ClientStartup.ksh specifies in the first line the shell to execute it, i.e "#!/usr/bin/ksh".
-Please check if this is the correct location of the ksh executable on your system (type "which ksh" in shell).
+- The analysis startup script $GO4SYS/etc/Go4ClientStartup.ksh specifies in the first line the shell to execute it, i.e "#!/bin/bash".
+Please check if this is the correct location of the ksh executable on your system (type "which bash" in shell).
 If not, you should edit this line to indicate the absolute path.
 If ksh should not be installed at all on your linux, you can use bash instead.
 The same is true for the user startup script AnalysisStart.sh that is in the user analysis working directory,